 Because windmills and solar panels operate using the wind and sun, those two energy sources are renewable -- they will not run out.
 Oil and gas, on the other hand, are finite, nonrenewable and will not exist one day.
 You could classify nuclear energy as nonrenewable because uranium and similar fuel sources are finite.
-On the other hand, some people consider nuclear energy renewable because the element thorium and other new technologies may provide infinite fuel needed to power nuclear reactors.
+On the other hand, some people consider nuclear energy renewable because the element thorium and other new technologies may provide practically inexhaustible fuel sources needed to power nuclear reactors.

 Fission: Energy Locked In Atoms

 A nuclear reactor generates electricity by splitting atoms in a process called fission.
 When an atom splits, energy is released along with neutrons that strike other atoms, causing them to release more neutrons and energy.
 The reactor uses the energy's heat to warm water that produces steam.
 That steam drives generators that produce the electricity the power plant distributes to customers.
 Most reactors use uranium as the fuel source.
 Nuclear power plants also produce nuclear waste that they must dispose of safely.
 This waste consists of extremely radioactive materials that remain after used nuclear fuel is no longer capable of producing electricity efficiently.

 The Library of Congress defines renewable energy as "a sustainable energy source that is replaced rapidly, by a natural ongoing process."
 Non-renewable energy resources are depleted more quickly than they are replenished, and they will run out based on our current rate of consumption.

 Renewable resources, especially in the search for clean energy, are incredibly important in working to counteract and prevent further damage from climate change.
 Resources like geothermal energy, hydropower, wind turbines, hydroelectric power, and solar energy are all renewable energy sources that draw power from continually replenishing origins.
 Current energy production is heavily reliant on fossil fuels which produce significant greenhouse gas emissions.